 How to expand contractions in text processing in NLP?

-Contractions play a significant role in informal writing and speech, in the field of Natural Language Processing (NLP), it is often necessary to expand contractions to improve text understanding and processing. contractions are shortened versions of words or phrases that combine two words into one.
+Contractions play a significant role in informal writing and speech.
+In Natural Language Processing (NLP), it is often necessary to expand contractions to improve text understanding and processing.
+Contractions are shortened versions of words or phrases that combine two words into one.
 For example, "can't" is a contraction of "cannot," and "it's" is a contraction of "it is."
 While contractions are commonly used in everyday communication, they can pose challenges for NLP systems due to their ambiguity and potential loss of context.

 In this article, we will explore the techniques and challenges associated with expanding contractions in NLP applications.